 Talking to debt collectors and creditors seeking payment on past due balances is not fun.
-Nobody likes to do it, and many will do almost anything to avoid it.
-Many are tempted to ignore it entirely when faced with endless emails, phone calls, texts, and letters from debt collectors, but what happens when collection notices are set aside and ignored?
+Nobody likes to do it, but most will do almost anything to avoid it.
+When faced with endless emails, phone calls, texts, and letters from debt collectors, many are tempted just to ignore it entirely, but what happens when collection notices are set aside and ignored?

 Have you ever heard the old saying, “You can run, but you can’t hide?”
 The very first debt collector may have inspired that saying.
 In our virtual world, it’s difficult to ignore a debt collector completely.
 Even if every call is sent to voicemail, they are incredibly persistent and have many other contact options from text to email to social media.
 If you are equally persistent and ignore or block creditors in online arenas, the situation could escalate to a lawsuit.